planet-lia/lia-docs/content/api.md

 ## StateUpdate

-Bot receives StateUpdate about 10 times per game second.
+Bot receives StateUpdate 10 times per game second.
 It holds the data about what is going on with your units on the map at current game time.

 * **```time```**```: float``` - *current game time in seconds*
 * **```units```**```: array``` - *list of your units that are still alive, each contains:*